coder-mike/microvium/doc/internals/closure-embedding.md

 In terms of RAM usage, this is basically the same as the original closure model I was using, where closures are tuples.
 Here, an empty closure acts like a tuple because it has 2 slots.
 But the indexing is a bit different to the original model so it's still worth explaining in more detail.

 In the above example with `increment` and `decrement`, we might embed `increment` into its parent scope (alongside `x`) while keeping `decrement` as an independent allocation by using this "empty closure" model.
+Note in the following diagram that the closure on the right has no variables of its own but instead references the `increment` closure as its parent.

 ![image](../images/function-embedding-incr-decr.svg)

+Note in the diagram above that the closure on the left is labeled as both the "makeCounter scope" and the "increment closure" because the two are synonymous as they are unified in a single allocation.

 The rule currently used is that the first embeddable closure will be the one that is embedded, which is reflected in the diagram by the fact that `increment` is embedded but not `decrement`.